What goes into the making of an energy efficient home? Image: REUTERS/Stringer

 Often, when a home is made more energy efficient, people simply decide to absorb the savings – in both money and heat – by keeping their houses warmer.
 Energy consumption may even increase.
 This is known as the “take back effect”, or Jevons Paradox.
 In the UK, this effect accounts for an average of 35% of the initial saving, although individual homes may be more extreme.
 This further confounds the predicted energy efficient home models that the improvements may have been sold on.

 Perhaps the most contentious reason for efficiency improvements not performing as designed is simply down to poor design or installation.
 Wall insulation could be missing, windows could be poorly fitted, or the actual materials used could be different from those dictated in the original design.
 Research on new build homes has found this “performance gap” can make these buildings less than half as efficient as they were supposed to be.

 Turning an entire house into an experiment

-To investigate these gaps, paradoxes and myths, colleagues and I established the Salford Energy House.
-Essentially it’s an entire terraced house, built from brick to traditional British housing standards, but constructed within a climate controlled chamber.
+To investigate these gaps, paradoxes and myths, colleagues and I established the Salford Energy House - our model energy efficient home.
+Essentially it’s an entire terraced house, built from brick to traditional British housing standards, but constructed within a climate-controlled chamber.
 This allows us to manipulate the weather to be anything from -12ºC to +30ºC or as rainy and windy as we like.